- 2 NCAA runner-up finishes (2012 and 2015)

 The 2015 team was unbeaten during the regular season with a 10-0 record and won the MIAC championship.
 The Tommies played St. John's in the postseason, marking the first team the two teams met twice during the same season, with St. Thomas winning both games.
 The season ended with a second place national finish after appearing in the Stagg Bowl and finishing with a 14-1.

 The Tommies play in 5,000-seat O’Shaughnessy Stadium on a FieldTurf surface at Palmer Field.
-New seating was installed in 2007; a state-of-the-art sound system was added in 2008; and in 2012, a new scoreboard was installed and boasts the largest video board in Division III.
+New seating was installed in 2007; a state-of-the-art sound system was added in 2008; in 2012, a new scoreboard was installed and boasts the largest video board in Division III; and in 2018 new field turf was installed.

 In September 2010, UST opened one of the premier athletic facilities in the country, the new Anderson Athletic & Recreation Complex.
 The new facility includes a 4,500 square-foot football-only locker room with open-face oak lockers, four big screen televisions, an XBox station and a large projection screen used for meetings and viewing film.
 The facility also includes a 10,000 square-foot weight room; 6,000 square-foot physio/fitness area; a state-of-the-art training room; team meeting rooms; ample indoor practice space in the Anderson Fieldhouse; and priority stadium seating on the exterior of the new building.
 (Visit the UST YouTube Channel for a tour of the new facility).